dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/site-appearance.md

 Note that these can be embedded into many of the lower "layers"
 * Does that mean order should be reversed?
 Feels more natural to start with lowest level though, esp. since that puts themes last

-## (Master?)
-Page Templates

-[Screenshot of creating a master page template?]

-Introduce concept of Master Page Template, as well as other Page Templates (and the distinction between the two).
-Link to respective articles

-## Style Books

-[Screenshot of creating a style book?]

-Introduce Style Books, note a few really general use cases to give the idea.
-Note that all the levels "above" (page templates, fragments, etc.) all use these in their displays

 ### Style Book Token Definitions